vhelin/wla-dx/doc/linking.rst

 MSDOS/Windows) as it contains information about the labels in your project.

-If flag ``S`` is used, WLALINK will create a WLA symbol file, that is much like NO$GMB symbol file, but shows also symbols and breakpoints, not just labels and definitions.
+If flag ``S`` is used, WLALINK will create a WLA symbol file, that is much like NO$GMB symbol file, but shows also symbols, defines, and breakpoints, not just labels.

 If flag ``d`` is used, WLALINK discards all unreferenced ``FREE``, ``SEMIFREE``, ``SEMISUBFREE``, ``SUPERFREE`` and ``RAM`` sections.
 This way you can link big